Paradox44/Kali-Linux-Updater/README.md

 su -i
 ```

-## How to Setup Automatic-Kali-Linux-Updater
+## How to Setup Kali-Linux-Updater

 >**Create new directiory** `Optional Setup`